qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_html_editing/integration_guide.rst

 Keyboard Shortcuts
 ==================

-Since you can use <.:available_shortcuts|keyboard shortcuts> to manipulate the content you should not implement shortcuts with the same key bindings.
+Since you can use :doc:`keyboard shortcuts <.:available_shortcuts>` to manipulate the content you should not implement shortcuts with the same key bindings.
 A possibility to disable the shortcuts completely will soon be available.
 See `Bug #1193 <http://bugzilla.qooxdoo.org/show_bug.cgi?id=1193>`_ for details.